The Best Electric Vans on The Market Right Now

 Electric Van Range

-Both electric vans designed for commercial use and electric campervan conversions rely heavily on range, due to the additional weight properties that have to be added.
+Which van has the best professional electric range?
+Whether you are using your electric van to deliver products or cruise the countryside looking for campsites, the range of the van is going to be a big deciding factor.
+Both electric vans designed for commercial use and electric campervan conversions rely heavily on range due to the additional weight properties that have to be added.
 While this would have a very low impact on a traditional fossil fuel vehicle, it can put slightly more pressure on an electric vans performance.
 That is why it is so important to consider factors such as range and battery life before making a purchase.

-Electric Van Battery Life and rapid charging
+Electric Van Battery Life and Rapid Charging

-Putting them to the test
+Putting them to the Test

 The new all-electric Vivaro-e is the latest Vauxhall van to take the market by storm.
 With an impressive setup, this Vauxhall van is superior to many of its competitors across several fields.
 The strong appeal for this electric Vauxhall is certainly influenced by how it has been optimised for comfort, style and size without losing the features of the fossil fuel Vivaro that is already highly praised.